zilishen/documentation/content/includes/agent/installation/install-agent-api.md

   wget --no-check-certificate https://<NMS_FQDN>/install/nginx-agent -O - | sudo sh
   ```

-   Modules including App Delivery Manager and API Connectivity Manager take advantage of the [instance group]({{< relref "/nms/nim/how-to/nginx/manage-instance-groups.md" >}}) feature for managing NGINX Agents.
-You can add your NGINX Agent to an existing instance group or one will be added dynamically using the `--instance-group` or `-g` flag.
+   Modules including App Delivery Manager and API Connectivity Manager take advantage of the [instance group]({{< relref "/nms/nim/how-to/nginx/manage-instance-groups.md" >}}) feature for managing NGINX Instances.
+You can add your NGINX instance to an existing instance group or create one using `--instance-group` or `-g` flag when installing NGINX Agent.

-   The following example shows how to download and run the script with the optional `--instance-group` flag adding the NGINX agent to **my-instance-group**:
+   The following example shows how to download and run the script with the optional `--instance-group` flag adding the NGINX instance to the instance group **my-instance-group**:

    ```bash
    wget https://gnms1.npi.f5net.com/install/nginx-agent -O install.sh ; chmod u+x install.sh